-Prior to First Trip
+Prior to first trip

-- Inspect and reseal as needed.
+- INSPECT and reseal as needed.

-- Have the propane system checked for leaks by your dealer.
+- HAVE YOUR DEALER CHECK the propane system for leaks.

-- Check wheel lug nuts at specified intervals to listed torque specifications.
-Re- torque as needed.
+- CHECK wheel lug nuts at specified intervals to listed torque specifications, re- torque as needed.

-- · Sanitize the fresh water system.
+- SANITIZE the fresh water system.

-- Test the safety alarms.
+- TEST all safety alarms.